FacilityApi/FacilityApi.github.io/docs/spec.md

 Header fields must be of type `string`.
 The header value is not transformed in any way and must conform to the HTTP requirements for that header.

-Headers commonly used by all service methods (`Authorization`, `User Agent`, etc.) are generally outside the scope of the FSD and not explicitly included with each request and/or response.
+Headers commonly used by all service methods (`Authorization`, `User Agent`, etc.) are generally outside the scope of the FSD and not explicitly mentioned in each method request and/or response.

 ```
   [http(method: GET, path: "/widgets/{id}")]